wp-plugins/wp-client-client-portals-file-upload-invoices-billing/readme.txt

 == Description ==

-<h3 style="margin-bottom:10px;"><a href="http://wp-client.com">WP-Client PRO :: WordPress Web Portal Plugin</a></h3>
+<h3 style="margin-bottom:10px;"><a href="https://wp-client.com">WP-Client PRO :: WordPress Web Portal Plugin</a></h3>
 <p>Visit Website :: <a href="http://wp-client.com">WP-Client.com</a> is the home of WP-Client Pro, the <strong>#1 WordPress plugin for Business</strong>.
 PRO is a premium, fully featured, fully supported Web Portal plugin for WordPress that is under active development & expansion.</p>
 <h3 style="margin-bottom:10px;">What is WP-Client Lite?</h3>
 <p>WP-Client Lite is designed to give just an introduction to the very basic components of a Client Portal, but there are many features in the Pro version that are not included in the Lite version.</p>
 <p>WP-Client Lite is not meant to be a fully featured Client Portal, but rather a glimpse into what is included and possible in the WP-Client Pro version.</p>
-<p>Our Dev Team is focused on developing and supporting PRO, and you are encouraged to upgrade RISK FREE if you really want to evaluate the plugin.</p>
+<p>Our Dev Team is focused on developing and supporting PRO, and you are encouraged to upgrade <strong>RISK FREE</strong> if you really want to evaluate the plugin :: <a href="https://wp-client.com/our-100-percent-money-back-guarantee/">Click HERE to see details of our 100% Money Back Guarantee</a></p>
 <p>WP-Client Pro is in constant development and is fully supported.
 New features are added weekly, and your suggestions are welcome.</p>
 <p>See a full list of features :: <a href="http://WP-Client.com">WEBSITE &gt;&gt; WP-Client.com</a></p>
 <h3 style="margin-bottom:10px;">WP-Client PRO :: Demo Video</h3>
 [youtube https://www.youtube.com/watch?v=lvuLruoQr38]
 <p>One plugin configures multiple areas of your WordPress installation and allows the site Administrator to easily create new Client Areas, Client Management Portals, Client Estimates &amp; Invoices, Client File Upload Areas, or Private Staff Pages on the site by entering just a few data fields and clicking submit.
 Additionally, clients can upload/download secure files.</p>
-<p>On each domain the plugin is installed, you may have unlimited Clients and Client Portals</p>
+<p>On each domain the plugin is installed, you may have <strong>UNLIMITED Clients and Client Portals</strong></p>
 <h3 style="margin-bottom:10px;">WP-Client PRO :: Feature Demo Videos</h3>
 [youtube https://www.youtube.com/watch?v=OhVnP58TohY]
 [youtube https://www.youtube.com/watch?v=vrdNREMiI1M]